 3. Major Activities to Publicize and Promote the Understanding of the Abductions Issue

 The Law Concerning Measures to Address the Abductions Issue and Other North Korean Human Rights Violations was promulgated and came into effect in June 2006 with the purpose of increasing awareness among Japanese nationals of the abductions issue and other human rights violations committed by North Korean authorities.
 In cooperation with the international community, the law also aims to elicit a full account of the situation surrounding the abductions issue and to prevent abductions from happening again in the future.
 In addition to laying out the responsibilities of the GoJ in resolving the abductions issue, this law holds national and local governments responsible for raising awareness of the issue and to this end establishes North Korean Human Rights Abuses Awareness Week (December 10 - 16), which calls on national and local governments to hold educational events on the topic during this week.
-As part of the week, the GoJ distributes pamphlets and posters and also screens movies and cartoons which raise awareness about the abductions issue, dispatches lecturers for workshops and other educational events, and broadcasts radio programs (in Japanese and Korean) to North Korea and holds arts performances aimed at raising awareness of the issue, etc. In particular, during this week, many conferences and symposia, etc. are held by governments and NGOs to advocate the resolution of the abductions issue both inside and outside of Japan.
+The GoJ also distributes pamphlets and posters, screens movies and cartoons which raise awareness about the abductions issue, dispatches personnel for workshops and other educational events, hosts essay contests for junior high and high school students, holds training for teachers, university students aspiring to become teachers and others, broadcasts radio programs (in Japanese and Korean) to North Korea and holds arts performances aimed at raising awareness of the issue, etc. In particular, during North Korean Human Rights Abuses Awareness Week, many conferences and symposia, etc. are held by governments and NGOs to advocate the resolution of the abductions issue both inside and outside of Japan.

 4. Actions against North Korea

 On July 5, 2006, North Korea launched seven ballistic missiles.
 Since then, despite repeated warnings from the international community, Pyongyang again launched ballistic missiles in April 2009, April 2012 and December 2012.
 It also carried out nuclear tests in October 2006, May 2009 and February 2013.
 In addition, in March 2010, North Korea launched a torpedo attack on an ROK naval vessel.
-In response, the GoJ protested firmly, expressing the strong condemnation of these North Korean actions, and imposed a series of measures against North Korea.
-In addition to the sanction measures set out in the UNSC resolutions, Japan requested its own citizens to refrain from traveling to North Korea, banned the entry of North Korean nationals into Japan and of North Korean flagged ships into Japanese ports and also, prohibited export and import with North Korea.
+In response, the GoJ protested firmly, expressing strong condemnation of these North Korean actions, and imposed a series of measures against North Korea.
+In addition to the sanction measures set out in the UNSC resolutions, Japan requested its own citizens to refrain from traveling to North Korea, banned the entry of North Korean nationals into Japan as well as of North Korean flagged ships and ships that have made port calls in North Korea into Japanese ports and also, prohibited export and import with North Korea.

 Moreover, in 2017, North Korea launched 17 ballistic missiles, including three with an intercontinental ballistic missile (ICBM) range, and in September of the same year, North Korea carried out the sixth nuclear test, the scale of which is estimated to be the largest in its history.
 Meanwhile, UNSC adopted resolutions 2356, 2371, 2375 and 2397 in June, August, September and December of the same year respectively, and Japan expanded the list of related organizations and individuals subject to asset freeze based on those resolutions.
 In addition, Japan implemented autonomous measures in July, August, November and December of the same year, designating additional entities and individuals subject to asset freeze.